Tzfat Visitors Center

 Tzfat, Safed, Tsfat, Zefat…the first question people ask when coming to this unique city is “how do you spell it?”

 Current and future visitors are welcome to contact the center to receive advice and guidance for travel to Tzfat.
 Please call +972-4-692-4427 (from outside of Israel) or 04-692-4427 (within Israel).
-The Visitors’ Center is open Sunday – Thursday, 9 am – 4 pm, and Friday mornings during the summer.
+The Visitors’ Center is open Sunday – Thursday, 9 am – 4 pm, and Friday mornings 9am – 2pm throughout the year.

 NEW!
 Let your phone be your guide: colorful map and video explanations of local sites will enrich your exploration of the Old City.
 Click here for details.